nestorivanmo/SwiftUI_projects/SwiftUIEssentials/README.md

 }
 ```

-A **spacer** expants its containing view to use all of the size of its parent view.
+A **spacer** expands its containing view to use all of the size of its parent view.

 **Padding** gives the edges (leading and trailing) a little seperation from the Safe Area's edges.